-CUP Management Area IGC Management Area CUP applicants are eligible for federal USACE Programmatic General Permit (PGP) approvals, providing "one stop permit shop" permitting for wetlands projects.
+Table 12, Fotential Auvantages of Delig in the Coastal Zolle CUP Management Area IGC Management Area CUP applicants are eligible for federal USACE Programmatic General Permit (PGP) approvals, providing "one stop permit shop" permitting for wetlands projects.
 Area eligible for consideration for restoration.
 Projects in this area may receive priority consideration for state restoration project selection.
-Parishes added to this area become eligible for state portion of GOMESA, if available.
-Parishes eligible to receive funding for ongoing implementation of Local Coastal Programs.
+State controleed GOMESA funds, if available, can be spent in parishes with qualifying projects Parishes eligible to receive funding for ongoing implementation of Local Coastal Programs.
 Activities subject to limited federal consistency CZMA authority under CZMA to direct actions of government.
 Parishes in this area with an approved Local Coastal Program (LCP) process CUPs for local concern uses.
 Parishes are able to provide comments on federal government activities in their area to a state agency with regulatory authority over the activities.
 Activities subject to full force and power of state's federal consistency authority under CZMA.
 More opportunities and options for certain mitigation activities may be available.
 Nineteen original coastal parishes continue to be eligible for direct Gulf of Mexico Energy Securities Act (GOMESA) funding.
 Provide increased consistency with Master Plan goals in the IGC management area by oversight in the broader coastal zone for riparian activities and hydrologic modifications by governmental bodies which could affect Master Plan implementation.
 More opportunities and options for certain mitigation activities may be available.
 Permit tracking available through OCM web based system.

-Table 13: Comparison of CUP and IGC Management Areas of the Proposed Coastal Zone CUP Management Area IGC Management Area CUP applicants are eligible for federal USACE PGP approvals, providing "one stop permit shop" permitting for wetlands projects.
+Table 13: Comparison of CUP and IGC Management Areas of the Proposed Coastal Zone

+CUP Management Area IGC Management Area CUP applicants are eligible for federal USACE PGP approvals, providing "one stop permit shop" permitting for wetlands projects.
 CUP applicants must continue to have wetlands permits issued through federal USACE process; state PGP will not apply.
 Projects in this area may receive priority consideration for state restoration project selection.
 Area eligible for consideration for restoration, but receives no priority CZM consideration.
 Parishes eligible to receive funding for ongoing implementation of Local Coastal Programs.
-Parishes may receive funding for specific projects only when funding becomes available.
-Parishes in this area with an approved LCP process CUPs for local concern uses.
+Parishes may receive funding for specific projects only when funding becomes available Parishes in this area with an approved LCP process CUPs for local concern uses.
 Parishes are not eligible to establish LCPs or to process CUPs for local concern uses.
 Activities subject to full force and power of state's federal consistency authority under CZMA.
 Activities subject to limited federal consistency CZMA authority under CZMA to direct actions of government.
-Nineteen original coastal parishes continue to be eligible for direct GOMESA funding.
-Parishes added to this area become eligible for state portion of GOMESA, if available.
-More opportunities and options for mitigation activities available.
+Nineteen original coastal parishes continue to be eligible for direct GOMESA funding. .State controlled GOMESA funds, if available, can be spent in parishes with qualifying projects More opportunities and options for mitigation activities available.
 More opportunities and options for certain mitigation activities may be available.